Hayden Tee: Theatre and opera

-In February 2003, Tee received positive reviews for his role in the role of Frances in Campion Decent's Three Winters Green at the Stables Theatre, Australia.
+In February 2003, Tee received positive reviews for his role in the role of Frances in Campion Decent's Three Winters Green at the Stables Theatre in Sydney.
 The Sydney Morning Herald wrote: "a definite star."

 In May 2005 Tee played the role of Lt.
 Joe Cable in South Pacific under the direction of John Diedrich and Jo Anne Robinson at the Adelaide Festival Centre.
 Also in 2005, he was one of the twelve finalists in the international BBC Voice of Musical Theatre competition.

-Following this, he went on to play the role of Marius in Les Misérables at the Queen's Theatre in London.
+Following this, he went on to play the role of Marius Pontmercy in Les Misérables at the Queen's Theatre in London.
 He also performed the role at its 20th anniversary performance, on 8 October 2005.

 He returned to Australia in late 2006 and assumed the leading role of Thomas Andrews in the Australian premiere in Sydney of the musical Titanic, garnering critical acclaim.
 Prior to commencing his role in Titanic, he also played in the workshop of the new Australian musical Snugglepot and Cuddlepie as Cuddlepie under the direction of Neil Armfield.
 In 2007 Tee starred alongside Teddy Tahu Rhodes in the opera Dead Man Walking based on the film of the same name, in which he played the role of Father Grenville.

 Tee appeared as Freddy Einsford Hill in Opera Australia's production of My Fair Lady in 2009 in Auckland.
 The Theatre Review wrote, "Hayden Tee is in fine voice, and is deliciously sappy and gushy as the love-struck Freddy."
 He played Professor Bhaer in Little Women for Kookaburra, The National Musical Theatre Company, as part of their 2008/2009 subscription season.
 He played the role of Gus the Theatre Cat, Growltiger the Opera Cat and Bustopher Jones in Cats in the world touring production for the Really Useful Group.